KILTprotocol/kilt-workshop-101/attestation.md

 ## Request KILT tokens

 When writing the hash of attestations on the blockchain, <span class="label-role attester">attesters</span> have to pay the angel’s share (gas or transaction fee) in KILT Tokens.
 So you'll need tokens to attest a claim.

-Go to the [faucet] and request tokens for your `<ATTESTER'S ADDRESS>`.
+Go to the [faucet] and request tokens for your `<attesterAddress>`.

 Sadly these are just play tokens, not real money.

 ## Create a file

-Create a new file `3-attestation.js`.
+Create a new file `attestation.js`.
 All of the code for this step needs to go into this file.

 ## Code: validate the `RequestForAttestation` object